tze-yang-tung/tze-yang-tung.github.io/content/_index.md

 ### Member of Technical Staff
 **Nokia Bell Labs**

-I currently work at Nokia Bell Labs, in the Radio Systems Research Lab.
-My research primarily focuses on applied machine learning in wireless communications and multi-agent systems.
+My work is primarily concerned with developing the interfaces and communication frameworks to connect machine learning agents in distributed systems.
-Specifically, my work focuses on deep learning driven joint source-channel coding and multi-agent collaboration and communications.
-The greatest impact of my research is how these traditional concepts can create the underlying formalism for **semantic and goal-oriented communication**, driving future 6G telecommunications.
+The greatest impact of my research is the application of traditional concepts in information theory to create the underlying formalism for how AI systems can learn to communicate effectively and efficiently.

 ### CEO/Co-founder